-BIOL 100 (4 UNITS) PRINCIPLES OF BIOLOGICAL SCIENCE
+BIOL 100 (4 UNITS) PRINCIPLES OF BIOLOGICAL SCIEN 3 Hrs.
+Lec 3 Hr.
+Lab

+Prerequisite: MATH 090 or equivalent with a grade of "C" or better.
 A comprehensive one semester general biology course for non-majors.
 Includes life from the molecular to the organismic level of both plants and animals and their interactions within the environment.
 Special emphasis is put on human biology within appropriate areas of study.
 Appropriate for general education as well as nursing, preprofessional, and higher level biology courses.
 Includes laboratory component.
 (CSU) (UC credit limited.
 See a counselor.)
 (Formerly BIOL 3)

-BIOL 120 (4 UNITS) GENERAL ZOOLOGY
+BIOL 120 (4 UNITS) GENERAL ZOOLOGY I 2 Hrs.
+Lec 6 Hr.
+Lab